JBoRu/StructGPT/README.md

 # StructGPT: A general framework for Large Language Model to Reason on Structured Data

-This repo provides the source code & data of our paper: [StructGPT: A general framework for Large Language Model to Reason on Structured Data](https://arxiv.org/pdf/2305.09645.pdf) (Arxiv 2023).
+This repo provides the source code & data of our paper: [StructGPT: A General Framework for Large Language Model to Reason on Structured Data](https://arxiv.org/pdf/2305.09645.pdf) (Arxiv 2023).

 ```
 @InProceedings{jiang-safe-2022,